maattss/brush-editor/README.md

 #### Remark: Some functionality relies on a open connection to [Robot Web Service REST API](http://developercenter.robotstudio.com/blobproxy/devcenter/Robot_Web_Services/html/index.html) and a browser with CORS restrictions disabled.
 - For testing purposes, [Robot Studio](https://new.abb.com/products/robotics/robotstudio) can be used for creating an instance of Robot Web Service.
-- See [this post](https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome) for information on how to run Chrome with disabled web-security (CORS disabled). **Warning: Only use this for development!**
+- See [this post](https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome) for information on how to run Chrome with disabled web-security (CORS disabled). **Warning: Only for development purposes!**

 ## External dependecies
 - bootstrap4